← Back to 史記

 使 使

-Therefore the former kings based them on emotional nature, checked them against measures and numbers, controlled them with ritual and righteousness, united the living qi harmony, and guided the five constants' conduct.
+Therefore, the former kings based them on emotional nature, checked them against measures and numbers, controlled them with ritual and righteousness, united the living qi harmony, and guided the five constants' conduct.
 They made them yang but not scattered, yin but not secretive, strong qi not angry, soft qi not frightened.
 The four flows intersect in the center and erupt outside.
 All settle in their positions and do not mutually usurp.
 Then they established the learning ranks, broadened the rhythms, simplified the patterns and colors, to bind virtue thickly.
 They categorized the small and great appellations, compared the beginning and end sequences, to imitate affairs and conduct.
 They made the close and distant, noble and base, elder and young, male and female principles all visibly appear in music.
-Therefore it is said: Music observes its depth.
+Thus, the saying goes: “When one observes music, one sees its depth.”

 29

 When soil is exhausted, then grasses and trees do not grow.
 When water is troubled, then fish and turtles do not grow large.
 When qi declines, then living things are not nurtured.
 When the age is chaotic, then ritual is abandoned and music becomes licentious.
-Therefore its sound is sorrowful but not solemn, joyful but not peaceful, lax and easy so as to violate measure, licentious and dissipated so as to forget the root.
-Broad then accommodates wickedness.
-Narrow then thinks of desires, moved by washed-away dissipating qi and extinguishes peaceful virtue.
-Therefore the gentlemen despise it.
+Therefore, its sound is sorrowful but not solemn, joyful but not peaceful, lax and careless, violating measure, licentious and dissipated, forgetting the root.
+Broadness then accommodates wickedness.
+Narrowness turns to desire, stirs dissipating and scattering qi, and extinguishes peaceful virtue.
+Therefore, the gentleman despises it.

 30

-All wicked sounds move people and perverse qi responds to them; perverse qi forms images and the licentious music arises there.
-Correct sounds move people and compliant qi responds to them; compliant qi forms images and the harmonious music arises there.
-Leading and following have response; returning deviant, curved, straight each return to their portion.
-And the ten thousand things principle move each other by kind.
+All wicked sounds move people, and perverse qi responds to them; perverse qi then takes shape, and licentious music arises.
+Correct sounds move people, and compliant qi responds to them; compliant qi then takes shape, and harmonious music arises.
+Leading and following answer one another; the deviant, the curved, and the straight each return to their proper place.
+The principle of the ten thousand things is that kinds move one another by affinity.

 31